The people who cannot look away

 "Helping should be simple.
 Few people are willing to read long instructions."

-- survey respondentWhen people say they don't donate, it's usually not about unwillingness.
-62% mention limited finances.
+- survey respondentWhen people who care say they don't donate, it's usually not about unwillingness.
+66% mention limited finances.
 But process friction isn't far behind: 46% find the absence of one-time payment options off-putting, 25% mention forms that feel clunky, and 20% simply feel there are too many steps.

 "Make sure the lightest ways to help are available too - very few will agree to fostering, but feeding strays or contributing to a collection - many will.
 It pays off in numbers."